asadsayed07/PwC_H.R._Analysis/README.md

   - **Employee Status**: Understanding the distribution of leavers and current employees highlighted areas needing attention for improving employee retention.
   - **Executive Level Representation**: The gender distribution at the executive level for 2020 and 2021 provided insights into the progress and challenges in achieving gender diversity in leadership roles.

-- ## KEY PERFORMANCE ANALYSIS INSIGHTS:
+- ## KEY PERFORMANCE AND HIRINGS ANALYSIS INSIGHTS:
   - **Performance Ratings**: The key performance ratings by gender indicated potential disparities that could be addressed through targeted development programs.
   - **Hiring Trends**: The data on hiring practices, particularly the number of women hired at different designations, provided a basis for evaluating gender diversity efforts.